-The Applicants’ case (Big Brother Watch, 10 HR Organisations and the Bureau of Investigative Journalism)
+The Applicants’ case (Big Brother Watch & Others, 10 Human Rights Organisations and The Bureau of Investigative Journalism)

 The Applicants’ legal team, headed by Dinah Rose QC and Helen Mountfield QC, argued that the surveillance regime run by the UK intelligence agencies did not just intercept and analyse people’s communications data, but that they also retained and stored data on millions.

 They argued that while the Government claimed “trust us and we’ll keep you safe”, the storage of the metadata of communications was an intrusion into the most intimate aspects of a person’s life, and GCHQ intercepts and uses these communications even from people who are of “no intelligence interest”.

 They also pointed out that the current law made a meaningless distinction between communications deemed “internal” or “external”: as many communications between people in the UK pass through servers in other countries, such as the US, this means they are considered “external”, and therefore lack the legal safeguards afforded to “internal” communications.